This free persuasive writing unit of study is designed to fit into your 1st, 2nd or 3rd grade writing workshop.

 - Discuss the purpose of commercials and ads – to persuade people to purchase a product or service.
 Emphasize that commercials and ads are most definitely a form of persuasive writing in our every day life.

-- We have created a recording page, Finding Facts & Opinions in Commercials” to accompany this lesson in case you would like to write the class’ answers or have them work in small groups on different commercials.
+- We have created a recording page, Finding Facts & Opinions in Commercials” to accompany this lesson.
+Students can record their ideas as they work if you would like.

 Planning a Class Commercial & Ad

 - For this lesson you will need to bring in a product that you think the students will enjoy creating a commercial and advertisement for.
 (The crazier the product the more fun the class will have!)

 - Show your students the product and discuss its characteristics and strengths.

 - Together fill out the Commercial Advertisement Planning pages to fit the specifics of the product you brought in.